 Avoid 2004-2008 V6 and V8 models equipped with M272 and M273 engines.
 The first Mercedes-Benz models that had these engines were sold beginning in 2004.
-The early M272 engines produced around 2004, 2005,2006,2007, and 2008 had some serious timing chain problems.
+The early M272 engines produced around 2004, 2005,2006,2007, and 2008 had serious timing chain problems.
 Those engines are found on Mercedes-Benz models such as E350, R350, C350, SLK350, and ML350.
 There was even a class action lawsuit that Mercedes-Benz lost.
-If you need to verify how to avoid these engines prone to catastrophic timing chain failures read this article.
-If you know the VIN number of the car that you are going to buy, you can follow the instructions in that article to check if the Mercedes-Benz you are interested in is affected.
+If you need to verify how to avoid these engines prone to catastrophic timing chain failures, read this article.
+If you know the VIN number of the car you will buy, you can follow the instructions in that article to check if the Mercedes-Benz you are interested in is affected.

-We don’t think there are any Mercedes-Benz models that you should avoid but there are certain trims (engines) that you should definitely avoid.
-For example, if you are shopping for a used E-Class W211 chassis produced between 2003 to 2008, you should avoid the early E350 that had timing chain issues.
-At the same time the E320 W211 was a very solid car and so was the E500.
-Do your research not just on the chassis or class of the Mercedes-Benz that you are buying but also on the specific engine and transmission.
-There usually are at least two or three engine types offered for each model.
+We don’t think you should avoid any Mercedes-Benz models, but there are certain trims (engines) that you should definitely avoid.
+For example, if you shop for a used E-Class W211 chassis produced between 2003 and 2008, you should avoid the early E350 with timing chain issues.
+At the same time, the E320 W211 was a very solid car, and so was the E500.
+Do your research not just on the chassis or class of the Mercedes-Benz you are buying but also on the specific engine and transmission.
+At least two or three engine types are usually offered for each model.
 Not all of them are created equal.

 Is it expensive to own and maintain a used Mercedes-Benz?

 You hear it all the time, that parts for used Mercedes-Benz cars are very expensive.
 That’s not necessarily true if you purchase parts online.
 You can find almost any Mercedes part online.
-There are a few parts that are expensive such as keys, engine control module, or electronic ignition lock that will require dealer reprogramming if they do fail.
-The normal wear and tear parts can be purchased even on Amazon using the Part Finder tool.
+A few parts that are expensive, such as keys, engine control modules, or electronic ignition locks, will require dealer reprogramming if they fail.
+The normal wear and tear parts can be purchased on Amazon using the Part Finder tool.

-If you live in the United States, the only expensive part of owning a Mercedes-Benz is labor.
+If you live in the United States, labor is the only expensive part of owning a Mercedes-Benz.

 If you plan on doing maintenance on the Mercedes-Benz yourself, then a used Mercedes-Benz is definitively affordable to own.
 Many people think that Mercedes-Benz is very expensive, and they could be if all the repairs are done at the dealer.

-Independent auto repair shops that specialize in European cars typically have lower labor rates than the dealer.
+Independent auto repair shops specializing in European cars typically have lower labor rates than the dealer.

 What tools do you need to maintain a used Mercedes-Benz?

-You will be saving thousands of dollars if you learn how to perform diagnostics on your Mercedes-Benz yourself.
-It’s not very as difficult as it sounds.
-There are a few specialty tools that you should consider adding to your toolbox if you plan on owning a used Mercedes-Benz.
-You may want to take a look at this article that has a list of Must Have Specialty Tools for Mercedes-Benz DIY repair.
-Any of the tools we listed you will find for sale on Amazon or eBay.
+You will save thousands of dollars if you learn to perform diagnostics on your Mercedes-Benz yourself.
+It’s not as difficult as it sounds.
+You should consider adding a few specialty tools to your toolbox if you plan on owning a used Mercedes-Benz.
+You may want to look at this article with a list of Must Have Specialty Tools for Mercedes-Benz DIY repair.
+Do you have any of the tools we listed you will find for sale on Amazon or eBay?

 Buying a Used Mercedes-Benz from an authorized Mercedes-Benz dealership

 There are pros and cons to buying a used Mercedes-Benz at a dealership.
-If you bought a used at the official Mercedes-Benz dealership you may pay more for the car than you would if you bought the car from a private party.
-On the bright side, you should be able to get a very clean and reliable Mercedes-Benz hopefully that has been certified.
-These cars go through a rigorous inspection and they come with an unlimited mileage warranty for the first year and can be extended a couple more years.
-At the dealer, you will find some very clean and trouble-free certified pre-owned Mercedes-Benz cars.
-You will be paying a premium for those cars, but you will have peace of mind.
-You can read more about Mercedes-Benz certified pre-owned (CPO) program here.
+If you bought a used car at the official Mercedes-Benz dealership, you may pay more than you would if you bought the car from a private party.
+On the bright side, you should be able to get a very clean and reliable Mercedes-Benz.
+Hopefully, that has been certified.
+These cars go through a rigorous inspection, and they come with an unlimited mileage warranty for the first year and can be extended a couple more years.
+You will find some very clean and trouble-free certified pre-owned Mercedes-Benz cars at the dealer.
+You will pay a premium for those cars, but you will have peace of mind.
+You can read more about the Mercedes-Benz certified pre-owned (CPO) program here.
 These cars go through some rigorous checks such as engine checks, electrical system and function tests, undercarriage, drivetrain, chassis, body, appearance, and road tests.

 Buying a Mercedes-Benz from a used car dealer.

-At used car dealers you may find a really nice and clean one-owner Mercedes-Benz that was traded in but also may find a used Mercedes-Benz that was flipped between dealers at the car auctions because of hidden problems.
-If you buy a car at a used car dealer ask how they acquired that car.
-Ask for history and service records but don’t be surprised if in most cases you don’t get anything.
+At used car dealers, you may find a really nice and clean one-owner Mercedes-Benz that was traded in, but you also may find a used Mercedes-Benz that was flipped between dealers at the car auctions because of hidden problems.
+If you buy a car at a used car dealer, ask how they acquired that car.
+Ask for history and service records, but don’t be surprised if, in most cases, you don’t get anything.

-When buying from a car dealer, be that an authorized Mercedes-Benz dealer or not, don’t try to pick on every little scratch and ding or dent and use that to lower the price.
-If you are serious about the car ask the dealership to fix any serious problems before you pick up the car.
-They will most likely be willing to repair the problem than lower the price drastically.
+When buying from a car dealer, be that an authorized Mercedes-Benz dealer, don’t try to pick on every little scratch and ding or dent and use that to lower the price.
+If you are serious about the car, ask the dealership to fix any serious problems before you pick up the car.
+They will most likely be willing to repair the problem rather than drastically lower the price.

 How to find an Independent Mercedes Repair Shop?

-Owning a used Mercedes-Benz can be expensive but only if you are not prepared.
-Not all mechanics were born equal, so you need to find a repair facility or indy shop that not only works on a Mercedes-Benz but also knows these cars inside and out.
-Hopefully, one that has reasonable rates and doesn’t charge $250 USD per hour.
+Owning a used Mercedes-Benz can be expensive, but only if unprepared.
+Not all mechanics were born equal, so you need to find a repair facility or indy shop that works on a Mercedes-Benz and knows these cars inside and out.
+Hopefully, one with reasonable rates doesn’t charge $250 USD per hour.

 What is the OBD-II Best Scanner for Mercedes-Benz?

 The YOUCANIC full system diagnostic scanner is a valuable tool for Mercedes-Benz owners who want to troubleshoot problems with their vehicles.
-This advanced scanner is capable of reading and interpreting fault codes from the car’s computer system, providing detailed information about any problems with the engine, transmission, brakes, or other critical systems.
+This advanced scanner can read and interpret fault codes from the car’s computer system, providing detailed information about any problems with the engine, transmission, brakes, or other critical systems.
 The scanner can also perform diagnostic tests on various systems, including the ABS, airbag, and steering systems, to help pinpoint the root cause of any issues.
 With this information, you can make more informed decisions about repairs and maintenance, potentially saving time and money on costly repairs.

-In addition to its diagnostic capabilities, the YOUCANIC scanner can also help you reset maintenance reminders and service indicators, allowing you to stay on top of your vehicle’s regular maintenance schedule.
+In addition to its diagnostic capabilities, the YOUCANIC scanner can help you reset maintenance reminders and service indicators, allowing you to stay on top of your vehicle’s regular maintenance schedule.
 This is important because regular maintenance is essential for keeping your Mercedes-Benz running smoothly and preventing major problems down the line.
-By using the YOUCANIC scanner, you can make sure that your vehicle is always in top condition, reducing the risk of breakdowns and other issues that could cause inconvenience or costly repairs.
-Whether you’re a DIY mechanic or a professional technician, the YOUCANIC full system diagnostic scanner is an essential tool for troubleshooting Mercedes-Benz problems and keeping your vehicle in top condition.
+Using the YOUCANIC scanner, you can ensure that your vehicle is always in top condition, reducing the risk of breakdowns and other issues that could cause inconvenience or costly repairs.
+Whether you’re a DIY mechanic or a professional technician, the YOUCANIC full system diagnostic scanner is essential for troubleshooting Mercedes-Benz problems and keeping your vehicle in top condition.

 Buying high-mileage Mercedes-Benz

-Have you come across a used Mercedes-Benz with high mileage and are wondering if it is a good idea to buy it?
-In our opinion, the high mileage is not as important as how the car was maintained.
+Have you come across a used Mercedes-Benz with high mileage and are wondering if buying it is a good idea?
+In our opinion, the high mileage is not as important as how the car is maintained.
 A Mercedes-Benz could have 150,000 miles and be in much better condition than a Benz with 80,000.
-Therefore make sure to thoroughly inspect the car and get a pre-sale inspection by a qualified auto repair shop.
+Therefore, thoroughly inspect the car and get a pre-sale inspection by a qualified auto repair shop.

-Non-Mercedes-Benz owners may tell you to buy a used Japanese car because that will be a great reliable car for you and it will last forever.
+Non-Mercedes-Benz owners may tell you to buy a used Japanese car because it will be a great, reliable car for you and will last forever.
 In our opinion, there could be nothing further from the truth.
-We see ten-year-old Mercedes-Benz cars that have clocked over a quarter million miles and still run great.
-Even the Japanese and Korean cars have their fair share of problems and mechanics know them very well.
-A used car, regardless of where it was made, can turn into a money pit machine if it wasn’t maintained.
+We see ten-year-old Mercedes-Benz cars clocking over a quarter million miles and still running great.
+Even the Japanese and Korean cars have their fair share of problems, and mechanics know them very well.
+Regardless of where it was made, a used car can turn into a money pit machine if it isn’t maintained.
 Just be wise with your purchase.

-Whether buying a used Mercedes-Benz is a good idea or not depends on several factors such as purchase price, condition, the engine/transmission of that model, vehicle history report, and how you plan on maintaining the car after you buy it.
-As you look into buying a used Mercedes-Benz consider your skills and if you would like to learn how to fix car problems yourself.
-If you will be using all your saved money to buy your used Mercedes-Benz and are not planning on maintaining the car yourself then we would suggest you don’t buy a used Mercedes-Benz.
+Whether buying a used Mercedes-Benz is a good idea depends on several factors, such as purchase price, condition, the engine/transmission of that model, vehicle history report, and how you plan on maintaining the car after you buy it.
+As you look into buying a used Mercedes-Benz, consider your skills and if you would like to learn how to fix car problems yourself.
+If you will be using all your saved money to buy your used Mercedes-Benz and are not planning on maintaining the car yourself, then we would suggest you don’t buy a used Mercedes-Benz.

 Research the Mercedes-Benz model you are interested in buying.
-Find out what some of the most common problems, issues, recalls, and trouble spots for that engine and transmission are.
-Be prepared to maintain a luxury vehicle that had an MSRP sticker price of over $80,000.
-Keep in mind that not only will you drive a Mercedes-Benz but you will also be maintaining a luxury vehicle.
+Find out some of the most common problems, issues recalls, and trouble spots for that engine and transmission.
+Be prepared to maintain a luxury vehicle with an MSRP sticker over $80,000.
+Keep in mind that not only will you drive a Mercedes-Benz, but you will also be maintaining a luxury vehicle.